Dr Steven Paget

 I am the University of Portsmouth’s Director of Academic Support Services (International Security) at Royal Air Force (RAF) College, Cranwell.
 I lead the University of Portsmouth team at Cranwell and have oversight for the academic component of the Initial Officer Training Course, as well as a number of other courses.
 I also have responsibility for building and enhancing partnerships with external organisations in the areas of air power, international security, military history and professional military education.
 I am currently a member of the editorial board of the journal Air Power Review.

+My career has been a mixture of working in universities and professional military education around the world.
+I joined the University of Portsmouth in 2015.
 Prior to joining the University of Portsmouth, I was a Lecturer in Strategy and Operations at the New Zealand Defence Force (NZDF) Command and Staff College and an NZDF Teaching Fellow at the Centre for Defence and Security Studies, Massey University.
 I have also taught at the Australian National University and the University of Canberra.